Most articles about persuasion techniques tend to promise quick results.

 He also used the power of contrast.

-The stark difference between the abundance that these people enjoy and the poverty of the child created a sense of guilt and urgency which prompted them to donate.
+The stark difference between the abundance that these people enjoy and the poverty of the child created a sense of guilt and urgency, which prompted them to donate.

 So, what’s the takeaway?

 Always start by understanding how your audience already feels about an issue and build a short, emotional bridge between their existing beliefs and your message.
+Using emotive language can help your story resonate more deeply.

 For example, if your audience values family and community, frame your story to highlight those values.
 Paint a vivid picture in your story where they can see themselves—or their loved ones.

 This makes even abstract ideas feel personal and deeply meaningful.
+That’s the heart of effective persuasion.

 Next, we have…